Norgul/laravel-data-migrations/README.md

 Create your first data migration.
 This will create `data-migrations` directory in your ``database`` directory if it doesn't already exist, which is the place where you'll find already familiar naming structure.

-Package is using Laravel migrator in the background, so if you run something like:
+Package is using Laravel migrator in the background, so if you run:
 ```
 php artisan make:data-migration add_user_types_to_users_table
 ```